midchildan/dotfiles/home/README.md

 files are deployed using a custom setup script, [`setup.sh`](../setup.sh).

 The setup script deploys the dotfiles by symlinking them into the home directory.
-These are deliberately managed outside of Nix for a few reasons.
+Although dotfiles can be managed entirely with Nix using the help of tools like Home Manager, the custom script was chosen over Nix for two reasons.

 The first reason is portability.
-Since the setup script won't rely on Nix, it could be installed on systems without Nix.
-Most parts of the dotfiles should just work fine without Nix.
+By not having the setup script rely on Nix, it can be installed on systems without Nix.
+In fact, most parts of the dotfiles should just work fine without Nix.
 Still, software version differences might result in incompatibilities if you use packages installed outside of Nix.

-The second reason is convenience.
-Files deployed using Home Manager are symlinked from the Nix store, which is an immutable directory typically located at `/nix/store`.
+Another reason is convenience.
+Dotfiles deployed using Nix-based tools are typically symlinked from the Nix store, which is an immutable directory typically located at `/nix/store`.
 This can turn out to be a bit an inconvenience sometimes in several ways.
-First, it prevents you from editing the files directly.
-Second, if you want to share your dotfiles with a containerized process, you'd also need to share the Nix store in addition to your home directory.
-Third, it would prevent some neat tricks like the one used in the [rcd script](files/.local/bin/rcd).
+First, it prevents you from editing the files directly since the files are immutable.
+Second, it introduces an additional obstacle when you want to share the dotfiles with a containerized process because you'd also need to share the Nix store in addition to your home directory.
+Third, dotfiles being symlinked directly from the Git repo allows for neat tricks like the one used in the [rcd script](files/.local/bin/rcd), but unforunately precludes Nix-based deployment.

 ### Use on non-Nix Systems